About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Across The River From Dalyan

-We love to take the little rowing boat across to the other side of the river to what feels like a world away from Dalyan town.
+We love to take the little private rowing boats across to the other side of the river to what feels like a world away from Dalyan town.

 In years gone by, if you wanted to drive to the other side, it was a lengthy (but beautiful) round trip of Köyceğiz Lake.